-- Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Transfers of a portion of purchase service agreements intended to cover the costs associated with OPEB benefits were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year.
+- Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Benefit payments and contributions were assumed to be made at the middle of the year.